Netanyahu's disparate rivals try to nail down pact to unseat him

 "Final status" is a diplomatic term for an Israeli-Palestinian peace deal, negotiations on which stalled in 2014.

-Israel's financial markets were mostly unchanged on Monday with the shekel ILS= holding steady at a rate of 3.25 per dollar.
+Israel's financial markets were mostly unchanged on Monday with the shekel ILS= holding steady at 3.25 per dollar.

 Once a coalition is formed, investors will expect passage of a 2021 state budget.
 Because of the two-year political stalemate, Israel is using a pro-rated version of the 2019 budget, which was approved in mid-2018.